WinfengWon/TurboHAP/README.md

 # Note
 We prove the effectiveness of TurboHAP with path structures.

-However, we cannot provide the source code of DAG structure, since the probabilities of common nodes are calculated multiple times.
-This phenomenon is described in  DAG_Heu, and it is found that DAG_Heu cannot solve the problem of common node.
+However, we cannot provide the source code of DAG structure, since the **probabilities of common nodes** are calculated multiple times.
+This **phenomenon** is described in  DAG_Heu, and it is found that **DAG_Heu cannot solve the problem of common node**.
 We believe TurboHAP can outperforms DAG_Heu in DAG structure, since we have bit strings trace the redundant probabilities of common nodes.

 # Input form